CodeWavePro/github-slideshow/_posts/0000-01-02-CodeWavePro.md

 ---
 layout: slide
-title: "OLOLO TROLOLO!"
+title: "Welcome to our second slide!"
 ---
+Your text

-Use your ass to gtfo!
+Use the left arrow to go back!